 Next up in history we will be reading about westward migration.
 If you have any book suggestions, I'd love to hear them.

-*Total Transparency: I am an Amazon associate; if you purchase a book after clicking on one of the links above I may earn a few cents.
+**Total Transparency - I am an Amazon associate.
+If you click and buy on some the links above I may earn a few cents...which will most likely be put towards buying more books.